Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Cloud Native Overview

-Basic context on cloud-native architecture and delivery patterns.
+Baseline context for cloud-native architecture and delivery patterns.

 Compute

-Kubernetes nodes, serverless invocations, managed runtimes, autoscaling overhead.
+Kubernetes nodes, serverless invocations, managed runtimes, and autoscaling overhead.

 Storage

-Hot/warm/cold tiers, replication factor, snapshots, backup retention, object storage classes.
+Hot, warm, and cold storage tiers, replication factor, snapshots, backup retention, and object storage classes.

 Network

-Egress, cross-zone/cross-region traffic, NAT gateways, load balancers, service mesh overhead.
+Network egress, cross-zone and cross-region traffic, NAT gateways, load balancers, and service mesh overhead.

 Managed services

-DBaaS, queues, observability stacks, security tooling, data platforms.
+DBaaS, queues, observability stacks, security tooling, and data platforms.

-Service tier selection, capacity planning, consolidation of overlapping tools.
+Service tier selection, capacity planning, consolidation of overlapping tools, and periodic build-versus-buy checks.

-CAPEX vs OPEX: how to choose now and in the long run
+CAPEX and OPEX: choosing for now and the long term

 Now: high uncertainty

-OPEX mindset: Pay for flexibility: on-demand, managed services, rapid experiments.
+OPEX mindset: Pay for flexibility: pay-per-use pricing, managed services, and fast experiments.

-Optimize learning speed and time-to-market, not just the price per unit of resource.
+Optimize for learning speed and time to market, not only for price per unit of resource.

 Growth: stable workload

-CAPEX mindset: Consider commitments and platform investments with clear ROI.
+CAPEX mindset: Consider reserved commitments and platform investments only when the ROI is explicit.

-OPEX mindset: Reduce unit-cost through baseline reservation and operational discipline.
+OPEX mindset: Reduce unit cost through baseline capacity reservations and operational discipline.

 Practice